akcarsten/pyMate/README.md

 For example, if an experiment involves presenting visual stimuli of faces and houses, there would be two columns in the design matrix, one for faces and one for houses.
 2. **Rows**: Each row corresponds to a time point or sample in the fMRI data.
-Typically, the fMRI data is divided into small time intervals called time bins or volumes.
+Typically, the fMRI data is divided into small-time intervals called time bins or volumes.
 Each row in the design matrix represents the expected neural activity for each condition at each time bin.
 3. **Values**: The values in the matrix represent the expected response of each voxel in the brain for each condition at each time point.
 These values are typically derived from a hypothesized model of the